 When you click on the Zoom In button one time, the image size in the display area will be magnified 12.5 percent to the original size.
-Due to the limitation of the display area size, the maximum zoom in ratio we support here is only 2.25:1 for NTSC modulation mode and 1.875:1 for PAL modulation mode.
-If you want to see the image in more detail, you can use the full screen function we support in the same toolbox.
+Due to the limitation of the display area size, the maximum zoom in ratio supported is 2.25:1 for NTSC modulation mode and 1.875:1 for PAL modulation mode.
+If you want to see the image in more detail, you can use the full screen function in the same toolbox.